tjbui/bella-birthday-game/README.md

 # Image Changer Pop-up

-A customizable, interactive pop-up that cycles through images when a button is clicked, with a smooth fade transition effect.
+A customizable, interactive pop-up that cycles through images when a button is clicked

 ## Project Overview